20th Century Studios: Marvin Davis and Rupert Murdoch

-From 2000 to 2010, Twentieth Century Fox was the international distributor for MGM/UA releases.
-In the 1980s, Twentieth Century Fox – through a joint venture with CBS called CBS/Fox Video – had distributed certain UA films on video; thus UA has come full circle by switching to Twentieth Century Fox for video distribution.
-Twentieth Century Fox also makes money distributing films for small independent film companies.
+From 2000 to 2010, 20th Century Fox was the international distributor for MGM/UA releases.
+In the 1980s, 20th Century Fox – through a joint venture with CBS called CBS/Fox Video – had distributed certain UA films on video; thus UA has come full circle by switching to 20th Century Fox for video distribution.
+20th Century Fox also makes money distributing films for small independent film companies.

-In 2006, Twentieth Century Fox terminated its production with Bad Hat Harry Productions for 5 years, because Bryan Singer left X-Men: The Last Stand to direct Superman Returns (2006) for Warner Bros.
+20th Century Fox's parent News Corporation reincorporated itself as an American company in November 2004, with it having previously been incorporated as an Australian company since its founding.
+In 2006, 20th Century Fox terminated its production with Bad Hat Harry Productions for five years, because Bryan Singer left X-Men: The Last Stand to direct Superman Returns (2006) for Warner Bros.
 Pictures, then he returned to produce the first film and direct its sequel in the prequel trilogy, starting in 2011.

 In late 2006, Fox Atomic was started up under Fox Searchlight head Peter Rice and COO John Hegeman as a sibling production division under Fox Filmed Entertainment.
-In early 2008, Atomic's marketing unit was transferred to Fox Searchlight and Twentieth Century Fox, when Hegeman moved to New Regency Productions.
+In early 2008, Atomic's marketing unit was transferred to Fox Searchlight and 20th Century Fox, when Hegeman moved to New Regency Productions.
 Debbie Liebling became president.
 After two middling successes and falling short with other films, the unit was shut down in April 2009.
-The remaining films under its Atomic label in production and post-productions were transferred to Twentieth Century Fox and Fox Searchlight with Liebling overseeing them.
+The remaining films under its Atomic label in production and post-productions were transferred to 20th Century Fox and Fox Searchlight with Liebling overseeing them.

-In 2008, Twentieth Century Fox announced an Asian subsidiary, Fox STAR Studios, a joint venture with STAR TV, also owned by News Corporation.
+In 2008, 20th Century Fox announced an Asian subsidiary, Fox STAR Studios, a joint venture with STAR TV, also owned by News Corporation.
 It was reported that Fox STAR would start by producing films for the Bollywood market, then expand to several Asian markets.
-In the same year, Twentieth Century Fox started Fox International Productions, but the division was closed in 2017.
+In the same year, 20th Century Fox started Fox International Productions, but the division was closed in 2017.

-Chernin Entertainment was founded by Peter Chernin after he stepped down as president of Twentieth Century Fox's then-parent company News Corporation in 2009.
-Chernin Entertainment's five-year first-look deal for the film and television was signed with Twentieth Century Fox and Twentieth Century Fox Television in 2009.
+Chernin Entertainment was founded by Peter Chernin after he stepped down as president of 20th Century Fox's then-parent company News Corporation in 2009.
+Chernin Entertainment's five-year first-look deal for the film and television was signed with 20th Century Fox and 20th Century Fox Television in 2009.